Mmdshorang/Mmdshorang/README.md

 ### Hi there, I'm Mohammad Shorang 👋

-I'm a **Full-Stack Web Developer** with over 4 years of experience in designing and developing scalable and user-friendly web applications.
+I'm a **Front-End Developer** with practical experience in building data-driven interfaces for complex systems.
+My passion lies in solving challenging problems and delivering clean, scalable code in real-world projects.

-My passion lies in solving complex problems and building high-performance applications. [cite_start]While my primary expertise is in the front-end with **React.js** and **Next.js**, I also have professional experience developing robust back-end systems with **Laravel (PHP)** and **Node.js**.
+While my primary expertise is in the front-end with **React.js** and **Next.js**, I also have professional experience developing robust back-end systems with **Laravel (PHP)** and **Node.js**.

 ---